Quantum simulation dynamics and circuit synthesis of FMO complex on an NMR quantum computer: Simulation of Hamiltonian with recoupling and decoupling method

+where $\ {T}'_l =\ {\otimes}'_{j\neq l}\sigma^x_j$, $T_l = \otimes_{j\neq l}\sigma^x_j$ with $l=1,2....6.$, and prime denotes that if $j$ is odd (even) number, $l$ is considered as a even (odd) number.
+Then, the time evolution of $H_0$ obtain at $\tau$= $4t$.
 To test our quantum circuit, we use the Forest (pyQuil) software platform.
 It is an open-source Python library developed by Rigetti for constructing, analyzing, and running quantum programs \cite{Smith}.
-We consider initial state as $ |0000000\rangle$, and then putting $\tau=1$, implement our circuit.
+We consider the initial state as $ |0000000\rangle$, and then putting $\tau=1$, implement our circuit.
 The output of circuit on Forest is

 which matches the theory, i.e. is equivalent to $U_1^z(\tau)|0000000\rangle$.
-Since the time evolution occurred only on the first qubit, it means that the recoupling has done( See Appendix I for details and some code).
+Since the time evolution occurred only on the first qubit, it means that the recoupling has done( See Appendix I for details and code).